Jim Toy

 James Willis Toy (April 29, 1930 – January 1, 2022) was a long-time American activist and a pioneer for LGBT rights in Michigan.

 Toy earned his B.A. at Denison University in 1951.
 He graduated with a master's degree in Clinical Social Work from the University of Michigan and served as a pro bono counselor and therapist.
 At Michigan, Toy helped establish the Human Sexuality Office in 1971, and was later affiliated with the campus Office of Institutional Equity.

-In June 2001 Dennison awarded Toy with the Alumni Citation, the school's highest alumni honor, and in 2013 he was featured as an early LGBT alumnus in the college's history.
+In June 2001, Denison awarded Toy with the Alumni Citation, the school's highest alumni honor, and in 2013, he was featured as an early LGBT alumnus in the college's history.

 Michigan activism

 Toy identified as being gay during his speech at an anti-Vietnam War rally in Kennedy Square, Detroit, in April 1970.
 At the rally, he was representing the Detroit Gay Liberation Front, of which he was a founding member.